-Baseball Clash brings the game of baseball to a pocket-sized experience for everyone.
+Baseball Clash brings baseball to a pocket-sized experience for everyone.

 Whether you are a seasoned fan of the game or just getting into what our friends in the United States call “The National Pastime”, it is always good to freshen up your knowledge and lingo.

 If you want to jump in to Baseball Clash, we recommend reading up on our How To Start guide, if not...

 Let’s start with the basics: